Facing Violent Crimes Charges In North Carolina

 In North Carolina, an offense against another individual in which force or the threat of force is used can constitute a violent crime.
 In our state, violent crimes are serious allegations that can carry incredibly steep penalties if they rise to the level of a felony charge.
-The sooner you contact the talented, experienced criminal defense attorneys at Coalter Law, PLLC, the sooner we will be able to begin constructing a strong defense against these charges.
+The sooner you contact an experienced criminal defense attorney at Coalter Law, PLLC, the sooner we will be able to begin constructing a strong defense against these charges.

 Many offenses constitute violent crimes in North Carolina, including:

 Even before you contact a lawyer, the very first thing you must know when you are charged with a crime is not to make any statements to police or investigators.
 You might say something that gives police further evidence to use in your case.
 And if they can use it, they probably will.

 You are not obligated by law to speak to police without first talking to a lawyer.
 In order to protect your rights, insist on consulting with your lawyer before you provide such a statement.